chemerisuk/better-dom/README.md

 DOM.find("#link").on("click", {stop: true}, handler);
 ```

-> Callback systems are brittle
+#### Callback systems are brittle

-The library doesn't use callback arrays, so any event listener can't break another one (read  http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/ for additional details).
+The library doesn't use callback arrays, so any event listener can't break another one (read the nice [article](http://dean.edwards.name/weblog/2009/03/callbacks-vs-events/) for additional details).

 ```js
 DOM.ready(function() { throw Error("exception in a bad code"); });